Skip to main contentArrow Right

 Fig: How SP-initiated SAML SSO works

-Typical SSO workflows are also slightly different from FIM ones.
-Most often, an employee or customer will log in to their SSO platform, granting them access to connected platforms via token exchange—all without subsequent authentication attempts.
-However, not all SSO platforms work the same way, and additional logins may be required.
+Typical SSO workflows are also slightly different from those in federated authentication.
+In most SSO scenarios, an employee or customer logs into the SSO platform once, receiving a token that grants them access to connected applications without needing to re-enter their credentials.
+However, SSO configurations can vary, and additional logins may be required in certain cases.
 For example, a step-up authentication may be triggered if a user attempts to access sensitive data.

 SSO